Cardosaum/amg/README.md

 For local development, you can use [Bitwarden CLI](https://bitwarden.com/help/cli/) to securely manage tokens required by release-plz.

 > Note: This repository intentionally does **not** integrate Bitwarden into GitHub Actions.
-CI releases use GitHub-native auth (the workflow `GITHUB_TOKEN` plus crates.io trusted publishing via OIDC).
+CI releases use GitHub-native auth (the workflow `GITHUB_TOKEN` plus token-based authentication for crates.io publishing).

 #### Quick Start